fferflo/einx/docs/source/gettingstarted/neuralnetworks.rst

             b = lambda shape: hk.get_parameter(name="bias", shape=shape, dtype="float32", init=hk.initializers.Constant(0.0))

             x = einx.dot("b... [c1|c2]", x, w, c2=64)
-            x = einx.add("b... [c]", x, b)
+            x = einx.add("b... [c2]", x, b)
+            return x

 Unlike a tensor, the tensor factory does not provide shape constraints to the expression solver and requires that we define the missing axes (``c2``) manually.
-In this case, this corresponds to passing the ``channels`` parameter to a linear layer.
+Here, this corresponds to specifying the ``out_channels`` parameter of the linear layer.
+All other axis values are determined implicitly from the input shapes.

 The weights are created once a layer is run on the first input batch.
-This is standard practice in jax-based frameworks like Flax and Haiku where a model is typically first invoked with a dummy batch to instantiate all weights before the training loop.
+This is standard practice in jax-based frameworks like Flax and Haiku where a model is typically first invoked with a dummy batch to instantiate all weights.

 In Torch, we rely on `lazy modules <https://pytorch.org/docs/stable/generated/torch.nn.modules.lazy.LazyModuleMixin.html#torch.nn.modules.lazy.LazyModuleMixin>`_ by creating weights as ``torch.nn.parameter.UninitializedParameter`` in the constructor and calling their ``materialize`` method on the first input batch.
 This is